Tanning Ledges: Everything You Need to Know

 How big should a tanning ledge be?

 The size of a vinyl liner or concrete pool tanning ledge will vary based on the builder and the design.
 Generally, it will be at least 5 feet wide with enough space for one or more lounge chairs.
-You can expect a fiberglass pool tanning ledge to be between 5 and 8 feet wide, mainly because this range is what most homeowners prefer as it gives you the best of both worlds.
-For example, that offers enough space for a few chairs, an umbrella, a cooler, and more.
+You can expect a fiberglass pool tanning ledge to be between 5 and 8 feet wide.
+This range is what most homeowners prefer as it offers enough space for a few chairs, an umbrella, a cooler, and more.

 The depth of your ledge will also vary based on the builder if you’re working with concrete or vinyl liner, but generally, you can expect it to be between a few inches to more than a foot deep.
-Fiberglass tanning ledges are typically offered from 9 inches in depth to 18 inches and up.
+Fiberglass tanning ledges are typically designed to be 9 inches to 18 inches in depth.

 It’s important to remember that the depth of your tanning ledge will determine the amount of water that is in it.
 Typically, there will be about 3 inches of space between the surface of the water and the top edge of the pool.
-So, a 9-inch deep ledge will give you 6 inches of water.
+So, a 12-inch deep ledge will give you 9 inches of water.

 How deep should a tanning ledge be?